23-URL Dental WordPress Rebuild, Shipped to Spec in 18 Days — White-Label Delivery for a US Marketing Agency

 The ask was specific.
 Take the spec as given; rebuild the site on Elementor Pro; hand it back ready for cutover.
 Remain outside the client-facing loop.
 Implement the SEO decisions as written.
 Deliver within the quoted hours.

 One structural decision in the spec was more demanding than it first appeared: the existing site organised services under a flat /services/slug path, and the rebuild restructured them into nested category paths (/cosmetic-dentistry/botox/, /restorative-dentistry/dental-implants/, and so on).
-Additionally, a single existing “The Office” page was being split into four distinct pages — Forms, Insurance, Financing, and a separate experience page.
+Also, a single existing “The Office” page was being split into four distinct pages — Forms, Insurance, Financing, and a separate experience page.
 Each split and each path change carried its own redirect obligation and its own meta data requirement.
 The spec covered all of it.
 Our job was to implement each row exactly as written.

 Risk context.
 When a rebuild restructures the URL architecture — moving service pages from a flat path to a nested category tree and splitting single pages into multiple destinations — the redirect map becomes load-bearing in a way that a same-structure rebuild is not.
 Each old path must land on the correct new URL without chains or collisions.
 The risk is not that a page is missing; it is that a redirect is slightly wrong — pointing to the category lander instead of the service page, or resolving to a 404 because the new path was specified with a trailing slash and the redirect does not normalise it.
 The failure passes a visual check and surfaces only in a crawl.